cloudflare/cloudflare-docs/content/support/More Dashboard Apps/Cloudflare Custom Pages/Configuring Custom Pages (Error and Challenge).md

 Alternatively, Enterprise customers can customize 5XX error pages at their origin via **Enable Origin Error Pages** in the **Custom Pages** app in the dashboard..

 {{<Aside type="note">}}
-Enable Origin Error Pages excludes 521 and 522 errors.
+Enable Origin Error Pages excludes errors 520 to 527.
 {{</Aside>}}

 ___